Did You Know Children Can Get Vaccinated at the Pharmacy?

 Pharmacies can offer routine shots to children, which means keeping your family healthy just got a little bit easier.
 In many communities, pharmacists are the most accessible health care professionals – and pharmacies typically have flexible hours that extend beyond 9-to-5.

-It is important to check with your pharmacy to see if they are offering this service, as not every pharmacy may offer immunizations to all age groups.
+Check with your pharmacy to see if they are offering this service, as not every pharmacy may offer immunizations to all age groups.

 Routine vaccinations for the flu, measles, mumps, rubella, rotavirus, polio and the pneumococcal bacteria that can cause serious infections, such as pneumonia and meningitis, are all highly important.
 Vaccinations protect children and teens from these damaging illnesses and overall, keep the population healthy – which is especially critical when health care resources are stretched thin during the pandemic.